 - copying and pasting from the Internet without citation;

-- using an unauthorized translator in Modern Language.
+- using a translator in World Languages.

 Any incident of academic dishonesty is considered a violation of the school code of conduct.
 Violations of academic integrity result in both academic and disciplinary consequences.
-There are two types of infractions: “violations” and “serious violations.”

 Repeated violations of academic integrity will result in more severe consequences.
 Serious violations or repeated violations are subject to referral to the Student Review Board.